School of Chemical and Process Engineering celebrates REF success

 REF is the system for assessing the quality and impact of research in UK higher education institutions, broken down by disciplines called Units of Assessment (UoA).

 A £38 million refurbishment of the School in 2015 has helped the School of Chemical and Process Engineering contribute strongly to the Engineering Unit of Assessment (UoA12) which includes Chemical and Process Engineering.
-Here, 97% of the research outputs submitted to the UoA were assessed as “world-leading” or “internationally excellent”.
+Here, 97% of the research activity submitted to the UoA were assessed as “world-leading” or “internationally excellent”.

 The recent investments in Chemical and Process Engineering at Leeds have enabled a unique state-of-the-art capability combining expertise in digital manufacturing and automated synthesis leading to new sustainable manufacturing routes.